This post is also available in:

 Why we chose Slovenia for a bike trip

-We will begin this post with a confession: Until a year ago, we didn’t know where Slovenia was on the map, let alone anything related to cycling in Slovenia.
+We will begin this post with a confession: Until a while ago, we didn’t know where Slovenia was on the map, let alone anything related to cycling in Slovenia.

 Our relationship with the country started in March 2017, when we attended ITB Berlin (International Travel Bureau), the largest tourism event in the world.
 The fair was incredibly big, with many floors, different stalls with many topics and countries, regional products, artistic shows and everything which was related to culture and/or tourism in general.
 The ITB is practically a tour around the world, but without leaving the German capital.